Resources on the Web

 Jewish Treats, from NJOP, serves forth an eclectic menu with a “juicy bit of Judaism” every day, which you can get via email or a variety of social media.
-Also check out their “Twebrew School” to learn to read Hebrew online.
+Also check out their “Twebrew School” to learn to read Hebrew online for free.

 My Jewish Learning is the premier comprehensive site for Jewish learning, always reliable, varied, and dynamic.
 You can always go there to learn more about topics and terms mentioned on this site.